FusionAuth/fusionauth-site/site/_drafts/storing-user-data.md

 ```
 This takes the JSON returned by the call and looks to see if a plan is already stored.
 We are going to store this at ```registration.data.attributes.plan```.
 By convention, FusionAuth recommends storing app specific data at ```registration.data.attributes```.

-This code isn’t doing anything with errors, other than adding a flag to component’s state.
+This code isn't doing anything with errors, other than adding a flag to component's state.

 We need to make two more alterations to ```HelloWorld.jsx``` before we are ready to move on.
 Near the top of the file, in the ```constructor``` we need to define our function with this line: